- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the potential impact on data availability and loss, it is important to configure the power management settings of a NAS device carefully.
 This includes ensuring that sufficient backup power or uninterruptible power supply (UPS) is available to prevent sudden power loss, setting appropriate spin-down times for disks to balance power savings with performance needs, and scheduling power on/off operations to minimize disruption to data access.
 Regular monitoring of disk health and proactive replacement of failing disks is also crucial to prevent data loss.

-Although NAS VS-12140U-RP Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-12140U-RP Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -